 The family returned to Cambodia in 1994.
 They were homeless, landless. and facing severe difficulties.
 There was not enough food, no income, no employment, and no shelter to stay in when they arrived in Cambodia.
-They asked permission from relatives to allow them some land to live on.
-Finally, his uncle gave them some land and they built a temporary tent to live in.
+A relative gave them some land and they built a temporary tent to live in.
 Chenla was now old enough to be a motor taxi driver in the village and he helped support his family.
 He ended up leaving school after grade 7.
-He decided to go to Phnom Penh city to find a job there and he was introduced to Mr.Seng who taught him to make jewelry.
-Using the jewelry making skills he learned from Mr. Seng he now makes jewelry from recycled brass bomb shells for Craftworks Cambodia.
-He is now a very skilled jeweler with ten years of experience.
+He decided to go to Phnom Penh city to find a job there and he was introduced to a man who taught him to make jewellery.
+Using the jewellery making skills he learned he now makes jewellery from recycled brass bombshells for Craftworks Cambodia.
+He is now a very skilled jeweller with ten years of experience.

 In 2001 he married Kuoch Reaksmey Wong, at the River of Life church.
 His wife was born in a different refugee camp near the Cambodian Thai border.
-Chenla worked for River of Life church from 1997 till 2013 in many different roles including worship leader, playing the drums and helping to teach orphans.
-He decided to resign from his position at church because he wanted to spend more time with his family and wanted to work full time making jewelry as the orders from Craftworks Cambodia were increasing.
-The extra income helped his family; it helped his daughters to go to school and even helped the kids in need in the rural communities.
+Chenla worked for River of Life church from 1997 till 2013 in many different roles including worship leader, musician and helping to teach orphans.
+He decided to resign from his position at church because he wanted to spend more time with his family and work full time making jewellery as the orders from Craftworks Cambodia were increasing.
+The extra income helped his family; it helped his daughters to go to school and even helped the kids in need in rural communities.

 On 1 June 2014 Chenla founded a new church in his home.
 Without any funding from overseas or other churches, the family has been able to organize and manage the 35 children in the church by themselves.
-Most of the kids come from very poor communities, they are malnourished, and lack love and care from others.
-Most of the kids’ parents go to work in the garment factories, and the children are left all day without care.
-He and his wife decided to buy some slippers, notebooks, pencils & pens etc… and also bought some snacks, water, drinks, and sometimes food for them on Sundays.
-Chenla’s wife, Reaksmey acts as Sunday School teacher and gives some extra care to some of the children who need it by washing their hair and cooking food.
+Most of the kids come from very poor communities, they are malnourished, and lack love and care in their own families.
+Most of the kids’ parents go to work in the garment factory down the road, and the children are left all day without care.
+He and his wife decided to buy them slippers, notebooks, pencils & pens, snacks, water, drinks, and sometimes meals for them on Sundays.
+Chenla’s wife, Reaksmey, acts as a Sunday School teacher and gives some extra care to some of the children who need it by washing their hair and cooking food.

 “We have clearly heard the voice of God,” Chenla says.
 He plans to develop a workshop at the back of the house and eventually buy the plot of land next door to develop a three storey building with a workshop, a church, and a home for orphans on top.